 ¡Viva Navidad! celebrates and showcases the Latinx holiday culture.
 You get to see performances from Donald Duck and The Three Caballeros and with Miguel from Coco singing “Remember Me” with amazing Folklorico and samba dancers.
 Another great thing about the holiday season at the Disneyland Resort is the food!
 You definitely want to check out at Disney’s California Adventure for the Festival of Holidays.
 It’s their Christmas-themed Food & Wine Festival.

 Lastly, stop by the Grand Californian Hotel.
 The Grand Californian gets the most decorations out of all the hotels.
 With its cozy cabin vibes you will want to sit by the fireplace with some hot cocoa all day.

 Palm Springs may be the ultimate town in California to just have an uber chill Christmas vacation.
-I recommend you book a cute Airbnb with a pool (like this awesome house!) so you and your crew can blast holiday music poolside with Christmas cocktails all afternoon.
+I recommend you book a cute Airbnb with a pool (like this one of these stylish homes!) so you and your crew can blast holiday music poolside with Christmas cocktails all afternoon.

 At night head over to Candy Cane Lane (also sometimes called Christmas Tree Lane) over on Minerva Street in Cathedral City.
 All the residents decorate their houses and lawns with tons of light and decor.
 Or, head to the annual WildLights show complete with music, light shows and Santa!

 Newport Beach is famous for it’s annual Christmas Boat Parade.
 The whole harbor lights up with over 50 boats decked out in holiday lights!
 If you’re in the Los Angeles area and looking for a fun Christmas activity with the family (or if you’re a kid a heart!) this is the ultimate event.
 You can even book a cruise to get up close and personal with the boats!
 (I hear San Diego has Christmas boats with lights too if you prefer the chill vibes of San Diego area instead!)